 For Caregivers: Coping Tips

 Caregivers often feel they must tend to their loved one’s needs full time.
-But burning yourself out doesn’t help anyone and can negatively affect your own health.
+But burning yourself out doesn’t help anyone.
+And it can negatively affect your own health.
 You can’t take good care of someone else without taking good care of yourself as well.
 It’s not selfish.
-It’s essential.
+It’s vital.
 Take a break.
 Eat right.
 Get out and exercise.
 Most of all, accept that you can’t do everything yourself.

 Give yourself a break